MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-single.md

 :::image type="content" source="media/monitor-hci-single/agent-migration-4.png" alt-text="Screenshot showing the Extensions list." lightbox="media/monitor-hci-single/agent-migration-4.png":::

-### Troubleshooting
+### Troubleshoot clusters registered before November 2023

-Clusters registered before November 2023 configures AMA at the cluster identity level, causing issues with log and event data collection for specific services, such as Arc for Servers, VM Insights, Defender for Cloud, or Sentinel.
-To rectify this, we updated the cluster registration for AMA to use the server identity instead.
+**Issue.** In clusters registered before November 2023, features that use AMA on Azure Stack HCI, such as Arc for Servers, VM Insights, Container Insights, Defender for Cloud, and Sentinel may not collect logs and event data properly.

-To address the AMA confifiguration change in clusters registered before November 2023, follow these steps:
+**Reason.** Before November 2023, the cluster registration configured AMA to use cluster identity, while the services that use AMA on Azure Stack HCI required the cluster node's identity for proper log collection.
+This mismatch resulted in improper collection of logs from these services.

+**Solution.** To address this issue, we have made a change in the HCI cluster registration for AMA to use the server identity instead.
+To implement this change, perform the following steps on clusters that are registered before November 2023:

 1. Repair cluster registration.
 See [Repair cluster registration](#repair-cluster-registration).
 1. Repair AMA.
 See [Repair AMA](#repair-ama-for-azure-stack-hci).